Varbin/python-camellia/README.rst

     THE SOFTWARE.

-This software uses the official camellia engine.
-Tey 2-clause-BSD licensed.
+This software uses the official camellia engine which is 2-clause-BSD licensed:

 .. code::